supermax-33/superfile-backend/ENDPOINTS.md

 Returns the ordered message history with hydrated file references and assistant actions.

 **Error states**
-- `404 Not Found` or `403 Forbidden` if the conversation is missing or belongs to another user.
+- `404 Not Found` if the conversation cannot be found.
+- `403 Forbidden` if the caller is not a member of the conversation's space.

 ### `POST /api/v1/conversations/:id/messages`
 Sends a user message and streams the assistant reply over Server-Sent Events (SSE).
 Events include: